wilbcn/AWS-Projects/AWS-Log-Processing-Pipeline.md

 2. Here I appropriately named our new EC2 instance "Firehose-Test-EC2" and selected Amazon Linux OS.
 3. Free Tier AMI and instance type was selected.
 4. For this project I created a new key pair and saved this to a new folder for later use.
 Key type: RSA (.pem)
 5. For network settings, I created a new security group, allowing SSH traffic for my IP only.
-This is good security practise and is ok for this project.
+This is good security practice and is ok for this project.
 6. Storage options was left at default (free tier) and advanced settings left alone.
 7. Launch EC2 Instance!
 This may take some time after initialising.